slateci/slateci.github.io/_docs/concepts/individual-roles/application-administrator.md

 ---

 The person who administers a SLATE application service on a SLATE platform.
-A SLATE application administrator may be a part of a SLATE virtual organization (deploying an application for their specific use) or may be a SLATE platform administrator (installing basic services that are available to all SLATE virtual organizations).
+A SLATE application administrator may be a part of a virtual organization (deploying an application for their specific use) or may be a SLATE platform administrator (installing basic services that are available to all SLATE virtual organizations).